-Captain James Walker was flying Smith’s Jolly Green that day, and as they made their way toward Sparks, they received orders over the radio to turn back and abort the mission.
+Captain Harry Walker was flying Smith’s Jolly Green that day, and as they made their way toward Sparks, they received orders over the radio to turn back and abort the mission.
 They were told that Sparks was too far north, and rescuing him would be too great of a risk.

 Walker made a decision that saved Sparks’ life.

 “There’s too much static,” Walker said.
 “I can’t hear you.
 We’re going in to get him.”
 There were a lot of rescue pilots Smith didn’t give a damn for, but Walker was one of the good ones.

 Knowing there were MiGs in the area didn’t diminish the threat of enemies on the ground, and Smith kept his eyes open.
 Anyone wearing pajamas would be a target.
 On another mission, Smith had had to descend to the ground on a line, and while he was halfway down, he spotted an old man carrying an AK-47.
 Smith hoped the old man would keep the AK pointed down, but he raised it, and, from his perch on the penetrator, Smith cut him down with his M-16.

 The Skyraiders reached Sparks about an hour after he was shot down but, to him, it felt more like two or three years.
 One of the Skyraiders dropped a smoke grenade well away from Sparks’ position, and Sparks radioed that he was marking the wrong spot.